Trixter: Debut album and tour

-In September 1989 the band went to Hollywood to record their debut album with producer Bill Wray.
+In September 1989, the band went to Hollywood to record their debut album with producer Bill Wray.
 Songs from the 1988 recording session including "Ride the Whip" and "Only Young Once" made it to the new album.
 Trixter was released in May 1990 with the song "Line of Fire" as the single for rock radio.
 The song slowly climbed the charts, reaching No. 1 on Z-Rocks Top 100 by July 1990.
 Along with the release of the album, Trixter also filmed their first video for the song "Give It to Me Good".
-In September the band headed out on a nationwide tour and after two weeks they landed the opening slot for Stryper.
-In mid-October Trixter joined Don Dokken for another tour around the USA.
+In September, the band headed out on a nationwide tour and after two weeks they landed the opening slot for Stryper.
+In mid-October, Trixter joined Don Dokken for another tour around the USA.
 It was on this tour that MTV added the video for "Give It to Me Good".
-Within one week the video was No. 1 on the Dial MTV top ten video countdown.
-The video stayed No. 1 for five weeks straight.
+Within one week, the video was No.1 on the Dial MTV top ten video countdown.
+The video stayed No.1 for five weeks straight.

-In December 1990 Trixter filmed the video for the second single, "One in a Million", at a sold-out show in Rockland County, New York.
+In December 1990, Trixter filmed the video for the second single, "One in a Million", at a sold-out show in Rockland County, New York.
 The band also recorded a song, "One Mo Time", for the film If Looks Could Kill.
 The song featured Edgar Winter on saxophone.
-By January 1991 the record was selling 20,000 units per week.
-The video for "One in a Million" went No. 1 on MTV for three weeks.
-The album peaked at No. 28 on Billboard's Top 200 Album chart and the single for "Give it to Me Good" was a Top 50 hit on Billboard's Top 100 Singles chart.
+By January 1991, the record was selling 20,000 units per week.
+The video for "One in a Million" went No.1 on MTV for three weeks.
+The album peaked at No.28 on Billboard's Top 200 Album chart, and the single for "Give it to Me Good" was a Top 50 hit on Billboard's Top 100 Singles chart.
 Trixter did their first-ever arena shows opening for Poison and then headed out on a five-month North American tour with the German rockers Scorpions.
-In February, the band flew to Daytona, Florida to do MTV's Spring Break and their debut album went Gold soon after.
-In April 1991 Trixter played their hometown Meadowlands Arena, where they were presented with gold albums at a special after-show party.
-In May they filmed the video for the third single, "Surrender".
-In June 1991 Trixter started the "Blood, Sweat & Beers" tour with Warrant and FireHouse.
-Around this time the popular rock magazine Metal Edge dedicated an entire issue to the band, "The Trixter Color Spectacular".
-The video and single for "Surrender" were released and once again the video went to No. 1 on MTV for two weeks and the single went Top 100 in Billboard.
+In February, the band flew to Daytona, Florida to do MTV Spring Break, and their debut album went Gold soon after.
+In April 1991, Trixter played their hometown Meadowlands Arena, where they were presented with gold albums at a special after-show party.
+In May, they filmed the video for the third single, "Surrender".
+In June 1991, Trixter started the "Blood, Sweat & Beers" tour with Warrant and FireHouse.
+Around this time, the popular rock magazine Metal Edge dedicated an entire issue to the band, "The Trixter Color Spectacular".
+The video and single for "Surrender" were released and once again the video went to No.1 on MTV for two weeks and the single went Top 100 in Billboard.